Ready to get out on the water? Compare your loan options so you can race now and pay later.

 - You don’t need all the funds on hand.
 You can get on the water with your new jet ski in a matter of days if you take out a loan.

 - Fast turnaround.
-Once you choose the jet ski loan that works best for you, you will usually get an approval response in less than a day.
+Once you choose the jet ski loan that works best for you, you may receive an approval response in less than a day.

 - You don’t need additional collateral.
-You may be able to use the jet ski to secure the loan as opposed to putting up any of your other assets for collateral.
-Why should you care?
-Secured loans tend to come with more competitive interest rates.
+You may be able to use the jet ski to secure the loan.
+This can help save money on interest.

-- You’ll have to pay interest and fees.
-There’s no way around it: Getting financing is more expensive than saving up.
-If you don’t need that jet ski right away and are concerned with keeping costs to a minimum, you might want to consider saving up funds.
+- Interest and fees.
+If you don’t need a jet ski right away and want to keep costs at a minimum, you might want to consider saving up.

 - Good credit required for good rates.
-All types of jet ski financing — personal loans, manufacturer financing and credit cards — require you to have good credit to qualify for the lowest rates.
-With personal loans, you can typically check what type of APR you might qualify for by filling out a preapplication, which typically takes a few minutes and doesn’t affect your credit score.
+All types of jet ski financing require you to have good credit to qualify for the lowest rates.

-- You could need insurance first.
-When you finance a jet ski and use it to secure the loan, the lender will ask that the jet ski be insured.
-This is an additional cost to you that needs to be considered when budgeting the cost of your loan into your monthly expenses.
+- You might need insurance first.
+When you finance a jet ski and use it to secure the loan, the lender may ask that the jet ski be insured before offering a loan.

 What to avoid when applying for jet ski financing